wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 }
 ```

 ![](@attachment/loop-animation.gif) 16:44

-That was a really simple animation and look at all this, this is what is referred to as callback hell.
+That was a really simple animation, but look if you look at the code the way it is now, that is what is referred to as **callback hell**.

-Callback hell is if you must do things one after the other, you must nest things inside of each other because they all depende on the previous callback to being called before it can then go ahead and run.

-It is also redered to as "Christmas Tree" code because of how indented the code is sideways.
+Callback hell is when you nest things inside of each other because they all depend on the previous callback to being called before it can then go ahead and run, when you need to run things in sequence, one after the other.
+It is also redered to as **"Christmas Tree" code** because of how indented the code is sideways.
 It's not all that great.

 The solution to call-back hell is the "promise" land.

-Promises are a sort of IOU for something that will happen in the future.
+Promises are a sort of "I owe you" for something that will happen in the future.
 They allow us to write code that is much easier to look at.

 We will be looking at that in the next video.